evanwill/_drafts/_notes/autoplay.md

 ## Chromium / Chrome

 - add [Disable HTML5 Autoplay](https://chrome.google.com/webstore/detail/disable-html5-autoplay/efdhoaajjjgckpbkoglidkeendpkolai) plugin.
 Unforturnately, this plugin is not actively developed (check news at the [repository](https://github.com/Eloston/disable-html5-autoplay)).
 There is some hints that the functionality will move to [uBlock Origin](https://github.com/gorhill/uBlock).
+- be sure to enable tab muting (available by default in Firefox): paste `chrome://flags/#enable-tab-audio-muting` into the address bar.
+Click `Enable` to toggle the feature on.
+Now you can click on the little speaker icon on any tab to mute the audio.